Wondering if the More Than a Married Couple, But Not Lovers

 The author announced the series would enter its final part starting with the 14th volume.
 This indicates that the chapters immediately following the content of Volume 13 are the beginning of the end, though the hiatus began before this volume was released.

-Where can I read the official English release of the manga?
+Where can I read the official English release of the manga ?

-The official English-language version of the ‘More Than a Married Couple, But Not Lovers’ manga is published by Udon Entertainment.
-It is available for purchase through major book retailers and digital platforms where manga is sold.
+The official English-language version of the ‘More Than a Married Couple, But Not Lovers’

 Key Takeaways: ‘More Than a Married Couple’ Manga Status Summary

-• Not Finished, But on Hiatus: The most critical point is that the manga is not finished.
-It is on an official, indefinite hiatus that began in April 2025.
+- Not Finished, But on Hiatus: The most critical point is that the

-• The ‘Final Part’ is Planned: The hiatus is a strategic pause to prepare for the story’s “final part.”
+manga is not finished.
+It is on an official, indefinite hiatus that began in April 2025. - The ‘Final Part’ is Planned: The hiatus is a strategic pause to prepare for the story’s “final part.”
 This shows the author’s intent to complete the series with a well-planned conclusion.

-• Confusion Came from Timing: The widespread confusion is due to two announcements: the “final part” news in early March 2025, followed by the “hiatus” news in late March 2025.
+- Confusion Came from Timing: The widespread confusion is due to two announcements: the “final part” news in early March 2025, followed by the “hiatus” news in late March 2025.

-• Author’s Health is Not the Reason: Yūki Kanamaru has confirmed the break is for creative planning to ensure a quality ending, not due to personal health issues.
+- Author’s Health is Not the Reason: Yūki Kanamaru has confirmed the break is for creative planning to ensure a quality ending, not due to personal health issues.

-• No Official Return Date: As of March 2026, there is no set date for the manga’s return.
-Fans must wait for official word from Kadokawa or the author.
+- No Official Return Date: As of April 2026, there is no set date for the

-• The Ending is Not Decided (In-Story): The central love triangle between Jiro, Akari, and Shiori remains unresolved.
+Manga : The first season of the anime only covers the early parts of themanga (around the first 29 chapters), and there is no official news on a Season 2. - The Ending is Not Decided (In-Story): The central love triangle between Jiro, Akari, and Shiori remains unresolved.
 The final arc is expected to provide a definitive answer.

 Final Thoughts on the Future of ‘More Than a Married Couple’